-Our goal is to tile a given shape (e.g. a 5 × 4 rectangle) with a set of tiles such that the tiling is correct.
+• Our goal is to tile a given pattern (e.g., a chessboard) or shape (e.g., a 4 × 5 rectangle) with a set of tiles such that the tiling is correct.

-Problem 7.22 (Tiling).
+Problem 7.23 (Tiling).
 Assume we are given a set of n tiles, and we can take an arbitrary number of copies of each of these tiles.
 Does there exist a correct tiling of the entire infinite plane with our given set of tiles?